NorthskySocial/social-app/README.md

 Please be sure to:

-- Change all branding in the repository and UI to clearly differentiate from deer.social.
+- Change all branding in the repository and UI to clearly differentiate from Northsky.
 - Change any support links (feedback, email, terms of service, issue tracker, etc) to your own systems.

 ## Self hosting & personal builds